Financing your studies in Finland

 Student financial aid consists of a study grant and a state guarantee for a student loan.
-If a student completes a study unit abroad, he or she is also entitled to housing supplement.
+If the student completes a study unit abroad, he or she is also entitled to housing supplement.

 Students living in mainland Finland can apply for general housing allowance.

 In order to receive financial aid, the studies must be full-time.
-That entails satisfactory academic progress, in other words a student must complete at least 5 credits on average for each month of financial aid and at least 20 credits in each academic term.
+That entails satisfactory academic progress, in other words the student must complete at least 5 credits on average for each month of financial aid and at least 20 credits in each academic year.

-In addition, a student’s income will affect whether he or she is entitled to financial aid.
+In addition, the student’s income will affect whether he or she is entitled to financial aid.

-To find more information on students’ financial aid, visit Kela’s webpage.
+To find more information on financial aid for students, visit Kela’s webpage.

 As a degree student of university of applied sciences, you are eligible for discounted meals in student restaurants that participate in the meal subsidy programme.

 Read about how to prove your student status on Kela’s webpage.